MadGoatHaz/blupow/README.md

 2.  **The MQTT Broker (`blupow-mosquitto`)**: A containerized Mosquitto broker, automatically configured and managed by the `install.sh` script.
 It acts as the central message bus.
 3.  **The Home Assistant Integration (`custom_components/blupow`)**: The integration itself, which runs inside Home Assistant.
 It listens to the MQTT broker for data from the gateway and creates the corresponding sensors.

 These components communicate over a dedicated Docker network (`blupow-net`), ensuring reliable and isolated message passing.

-This decoupled design is significantly more stable than trying to manage Bluetooth connections from within Home Assistant directly.
+---

 ## Troubleshooting